Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - They may feel themselves drawn more to friendships with women, but become frustrated at the social and heterosexual dynamics that come into play between men and women, preventing them from forming platonic relationships.
     - They may find themselves deeply hurt when women shy away from them on principle.
 - From [[7 Societal Dysphoria]]
-    - For example, many trans women have stories about feeling the need to cover up their chest pre-transition out of an intrinsic sense of modesty.
+    - For example, many [[transgender|trans]] women have stories about feeling the need to cover up their chest pre-transition out of an intrinsic sense of modesty.
     - AMABs may find themselves wishing _they_ were the one being pampered
 - From [[9 Presentational Dysphoria]]
     - a wish to be able to present as people of that gender do.
     - When you get ready to go, you just roll out of bed and throw on whatever.
-You don't really do any self-grooming, or care about what's on your body.
+You don't really do any [[self]]-grooming, or care about what's on your body.
 You're a little proud of your lack of vanity, your deeper, non-appearance-level existence.
     - Your clothes are chosen almost entirely for comfort.
     - Feeling envious of other girls for being pretty is a thing that many many women feel.
-Dysphoria is a real headfuck of a layer on top of that feeling, yet I just wanna say that if you�re a trans woman feeling envious of another trans
+Dysphoria is a real headfuck of a layer on top of that feeling, yet I just wanna say that if you�re a [[transgender|trans]] woman feeling envious of another [[transgender|trans]]

 # [[No]]